Port of Orange Maritime Lawyers

 The Port of Orange has warehouses for cargo storage and packaging facilities as well as transportation services such as railway and truck.
 It is also home to a "transmodal marine yard" that is being funded for development by the United States Department of Commerce Economic Development Administration.
 This recently completed project will help the port handle products more efficiently by way of a loading and unloading facility for containers, a loading and staging yard, and a three-lane roadway so that cargo can be moved.

 The Port of Orange is located in the city of Orange in Orange County, Texas.
-An interesting fact about Orange is that it is the Texas town that lies furthest to the east in the entire state.
-Its location is on the Sabine River that also borders Louisiana.
+An interesting fact about Orange is that it is the Texas town that lies farthest to the east in the entire state.
+Its location is on the Sabine River, which also borders Louisiana.
 The city is known as a deep-water port that leads to the Gulf of Mexico.
 The Sabine River is a 510-mile-long river important to Texas industry.
-Out of the 18,643 people who reside in this city, Arnold & Itkin knows that many of them are maritime workers, doing a dangerous job that is vital to the community.
+Out of the 18,643 people who reside in this city, we at Arnold & Itkin know that many of them are maritime workers, doing a dangerous job that is vital to the community.

 Maritime work is a huge part of what makes up industry in Orange, which is why our firm is dedicated to residents who work in this capacity.
 If you work in the offshore industry in Orange County, TX, you may need maritime injury representation one day.
-In the event that you become injured while performing your duties, our firm is here for you.
+Our firm is here for you.